 Is it bad if I do?

-Still, two years in, still, it hits me like a punch to the fucking gut.
-Oh my fucking god I still fucking have diabetes I still fucking have to deal with this.
+Still, two years in, still, it hits me like a punch to the gut.
+Oh my god I still freaking have diabetes I still freaking have to deal with this.
 I’ll be, like, walking in the street, thinking about anything but diabetes, and then it crashes into me.
 Damn It.

 The other day at work I had one of those moments I had sort of hoped would never come up at work.
 I suddenly realized I was in the middle of a conversation—during a meeting—but I wasn’t sure of what I was even talking about, who I was talking to.
-I was low as shit, and I think I was trying to tell someone that I didn’t understand the way some system worked, but I wasn’t even really aware I was doing it, because I was low as shit.
-So then I stopped talking, because I had that moment where I realized I was low as shit, and I sort of sat there and thought “hmm… what to do?”
+I was crazy, and I think I was trying to tell someone that I didn’t understand the way some system worked, but I wasn’t even really aware I was doing it, because I was crazy low.
+So then I stopped talking, because I had that moment where I realized I was crazy low, and I sort of sat there and thought “hmm… what to do?”